Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - 2500 Gold
 - Wondrous

-**Leaping Strike**: When you take the attack action, you can replace one of your attacks with a leaping strike targeting a creature within 15 feet of you, you can teleport to an available space within 5 feet of them and make an attack roll, dealing 2d8 slashing damage plus your unarmed modifier.
-Once this action is used, it cannot be used again until 24 seconds pass.
+- Dagger

+**Leaping Strike**: If you are hidden from a target, you can spend your attack action to teleport 30 feet to a location within 5 feet of the target.
+You can then make an attak wih _Prowler's Claw_, critting on a successfull hit.

-_You gain +1 to unarmed attack and damage rolls_
+_You gain +1 to attack and damage rolls using this weapon_

 ---